 - improve technique;

 - listen to music (which should absolutely NOT be done on the road); and

 - stay on track of the weekly training targets.

 As the AV200 takes place in May, we suggest that riders begin training in January.
 Of course, most of the country is really cold during the winter months (even here in Georgia).
 So, if frozen fingers and toes are not your idea of a good time, we understand.
 Nevertheless, to successfully complete the AV200 in the spring, you must train through the winter.

 To help you with your winter training, the AV200 training sub-committee has organized indoor cycling classes that are free for AV200 riders.
-To view the indoor training schedule, check the calendar below.
+To view the training schedule, check the calendar.